 Entertainment, Supply, Repair & Training As the war wore on into 1941, the naval presence ashore on Hoy continued to increase as more and more of the base facilities were completed.
 The number of personnel borne on the books of the various base ships at Longhope and Lyness consistently totalled 12,500 from the end of…Read more The Arctic Convoys

 1943 marked a major turning point in WWII as the tide began to flow in the allies’ favour.
 In January Japanese forces conceded the island of Guadalcanal to US Forces and in February German forces were defeated by the Russians at Stalingrad.
-In March the British continued to push the German Afrika Korps back…Read more Operation Overlord: RDF/Radar & LCTs
+In March the British continued to push the German Afrika Korps back through…Read more Operation Overlord: RDF/Radar & LCTs

 With the allied invasion of occupied Europe underway and German Forces losing ground on several fronts, the danger posed to the Fleet anchorage of Scapa Flow by 1944 was significantly reduced from what it had been several years earlier.
 The diminished threat and the demand for air defences over the Normandy beachhead led to…Read more Barrage Balloons and the V1 Threat